Is possible to have a ferret and a cat or dog?

 Are Ferrets Good With Cats?

-The ferrets and cats’ situation is much brighter because most ferret-cat combinations are successful.
+The ferrets and cats’ situation is much brighter because most ferret-cat combinations are a success.
 Ferrets and cats get along very well, better than with the dogs.

 The introduction between a cat and a ferret doesn’t have to be too strict.
 But, just like with the dogs, keep them supervised until you can see that they can get along, or just tolerate each other without picking a fight.